Abeer-Mustafa/Weather-App/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-# By
-Abeer Mustafa

-# About
+# Weathe Application

 It's a Weather Application that allows collecting information about the weather of somewhere that user enters it and this information includes: city, country, temperature, humidity, and description.

-#
+## By Abeer Mustafa

 ![Weather App](home.png)

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts